Upper School Faculty

 "In my classroom each day, I seek to create an environment that simultaneously engages my students and also encourages them to take risks."

 Ever since my 10th grade English teacher brought Macbeth to life in the classroom, I've had a passion for learning about literature in an interactive, engaging environment.
 After graduating Phi Beta Kappa from Davidson College, I studied and taught both English and theater before pursuing an Master of Arts in English from New York University.
 Since then, I've been teaching English in the classroom while continuing to pursue my love of theater in my free time.
 In my classroom each day, I seek to create an environment that simultaneously engages my students and also encourages them to take risks; when they feel passionate about the material, they are able to absorb so much more.
 As a result, in my role as Upper School director of curriculum and academics, it's my privilege to support our talented faculty and diverse student body as they make new discoveries about themselves and the material daily.

-“I still remember my jazz-band instructor explaining how improvisation was just like swimming under water.”
+“I still remember my jazz band instructor explaining how improvisation is ‘just like swimming underwater."

-It is the appreciation of these lessons that has brought me to teaching, coaching and my duties as a dean.
-Whether it is finding new ways to stretch my students’ understanding and appreciation for history, challenging student leaders to think about an adaptive problem differently or helping an offensive lineman adjust his technique, I find deep satisfaction working and collaborating with students to solve problems and squeeze lessons out of their experiences.
-I am fortunate to be working at Potomac, a place that encourages these rewarding experiences.
+It is the appreciation of these lessons that has brought me to teaching, coaching, and my duties as a dean.
+Whether I’m finding new ways to stretch my students’ understanding and appreciation for history, challenging student leaders to think about an adaptive problem differently, or working with the ice hockey team to learn how to read a play and support each other as a unit, I find deep satisfaction in working and collaborating with students to solve problems and squeeze lessons out of our experiences.
+I am fortunate to be working at Potomac, a place that encourages these rewarding opportunities.